mantik-ai/tutorials/instructions/tracking/README.md

 Experiments can be referenced by ID or name.
 We recommend to create experiments in the UI and then use IDs to refer to the experiment.
 With standard mlflow usage, you can set the `MLFLOW_EXPERIMENT_ID` environment variable to track current runs to the specified experiment.
+Experiment IDs are integers that can be obtained from the user interface.

 When using the compute backend service, the `experiment_id` is a required argument in the `mantik.ComputeBackendClient.submit_run` method.